-This is a good time of year to be thinking of this, especially if you live near a wetland or water body.
+This is a good time of year to be thinking of this, especially if you live near a wetland or water body such as a stream or pond.
 If you are accustomed to "feeding" your lawn, then you are also feeding the weeds in the local wetlands.